-Impact of our Products Direct Impact Indirect Impact Impact 1 Refuse Designing packaging solutions from mono-materia helps our customers to refuse packaging that is difficult to recycle, is therefore not recycled and that is not biodegradable. packaging waste and uncontrolled litter.
-Delivering Designing packaging solutions that help eliminate non-circular packaging materials with a higher environmental footprint.
-Ensuring that resource efficiency are maximised and material waste is reduced by offering fit-for-purpose packaging solutions that optimise the use of packaging materials.
-Where possible, we produce lighter grammage papers which require less fibre.
-We intend to use renewable energy wherever it is economically feasible.
+Impact of our Products Direct Impact Indirect Impact Impact 1 Refuse Designing packaging solutions from mono-materials helps our customers to refuse packaging that is difficult to recycle, is therefore not recycled and that is not biodegradable.
+Supporting the packaging value chain to reduce packaging waste and uncontrolled litter.
+Delivering solutions to our customers that help meet the EU Single Use Plastics Directive requirements.
+Impact 2 Name of the second se We intend to use renewable energy wherever it is economically feasible.
 This will involve additional use of biomass and scaling-up methods, which use our organic waste to generate energy.
-It will also involve investments that reduce fossil CO 2 emissions and increase energy efficiency.
+It will also involve investments that reduce fossil CO_2 emissions and increase energy efficiency.
 Impact 3 Reuse Ensuring that where reusing is economically and environmentally unfavourable, our recyclable packaging solutions offer a more sustainable alternative with less environmental impact than using a reusable solution.
 Ensuring that we reuse resources in our production wherever possible.
 For example, using the organic by-product of our production process as biofuel, or reusing materials separated in the paper-making process.
 We also reuse water in our paper-making processes multiple times, before treating it for discharge.
 Impact 4 Recycle 75% of the raw material we use consists of recycled fibres.
 All paper-based packaging we produce is recyclable.
 Recycling of our packaging product delivers new corrugated products with the same quality, whereas the majority of plastic packaging, for example, is downcycled.
 We continually find ways to recycle the metal, plastic, wood and other non-paper components separated from the recovered paper that is delivered to our mills.
 Impact 5 Recover Ensuring all paper-based packaging we manufacture can be recovered.
 For example, offering mono-material solutions that are easy to recover for our customers and consumers.
 Our corrugated plants recover paper clippings and send them back to paper production at our mills.
 We close loops and create circularity in our energy production through recovering the high-energy value of any by-products, such as black liquor and biogas, and circulating heat.
 We also seek synergies with our neighbours where possible.
 Impact 6 Renew We promote sustainable forest management in our own forests and plantations as well as throughout our supply chain, and demand deliveries of fibrous materials to be Chain of Custody certified by an internationally accepted forest management standard, FSC, PEFC or SFI.
-Impact 7 Paper is made of renewable raw materials, with up to 97% fibre and starch, the rest being fillers and ashes, such as calcium carbonate.
-Renewable materials biodegrade naturally and at the end-of-life are converted to natural materials, such as CO 2 and water.
+Impact 7 Biodegrade Paper is made of renewable raw materials, with up to 97% fibre and starch, the rest being fillers and ashes, such as calcium carbonate.
+Renewable materials biodegrade naturally and at the end-of-life are converted to natural materials, such as CO_2 and water.